meganemichel/nf-tower-docs/content/docs/compute-environments/slurm.md

 [Slurm Workload Manager](https://slurm.schedmd.com/overview.html) is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for large and small Linux clusters.

-{{% warning %}}
-Support for remote batch schedulers is an incubating feature.
+{{% warning "Support for remote batch schedulers is an incubating feature" %}}
 This feature enables Tower to connect to remote cloud or on-premise clusters and launch pipelines.
 {{% /warning %}}